THIS ENTRY IS DEDICATED TO LORD GAUTAMA BUDDHA KNOWN AS SIDDHARTHA (“HE WHO WILL ACCOMPLISH”)

 Physicians are able to provide preventive, curative, restorative, and rehabilitative services because of the human body’s natural ability to heal itself.
 The repair process by which body heals itself is described as Inflammation and Repair.
-Human existence is possible because of this valuable, protective, natural healing mechanisms.
-This process and these mechanisms are not under man’s voluntary control.
-Indian thinkers have speculated that Physician (VAIDYA) could be equal to LORD known as Narayana, or Hari.
+Human existence is possible because of these valuable, protective, natural healing mechanisms.
+This process and these mechanisms are not under a man’s voluntary control.
+Indian thinkers claim that the Physician (Vaidya) is equal to LORD God known as Narayana, or Hari.
 It does not imply that a physician could be superhuman or could perform miracles.
 A physician understands the natural mechanisms that assist healing and he could use them and manipulate them to provide a remedy or cure.
-Physician could aim to get connected to Divine Gifts of Healing that already exist and could seek a better outcome while treating a sick or injured person.
+Physician could aim to get connected to the Divine Gifts of Healing that already exist and could seek a better outcome while treating a sick or injured person.
 The mechanism and the natural process could be identified as DIVINE.

 MEDICINE AND FAITH: